bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 > {: .bash}
 > ~~~
 > * 005937f Discuss concerns about Mars' climate for Mummy (HEAD, master)
-> * 34961b1 Add concerns about effects of Mars' moons on Wolfman
+> * 34961b1 Add documentation to the sum_functions method in functions.py
-> * f22b25e Start notes on Mars as a base
+> * f22b25e Created a summing function in functions.py
 > ~~~
 > {: .output}
 {: .callout}